YanPioneer/KALLM/README.md

 ![img](https://github.com/YanPioneer/KALLM/blob/main/image/appendix_differ_model.png)

 ## Train
-You can load the data into llm-factory for model training.
+You can load the data into llama-factory for model training.
 Please make sure the dependencies are consistent with the LLMs you are using.